influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withDisplayName(displayName)
 ```

-DisplayName is a human readable representation of the node.
-Unique within a template boundary
+"DisplayName is a human readable representation of the node.
+Unique within a template boundary"

 ### fn withEstimatedDuration